 How to Calculate using Calculator

 The user has to insert the following details into the calculator.

 Net Income can be obtained from the income and expenditure statement of the company.
-It is net off of all the expenses including interest paid to debt holders of the company.
+It is net off of all the expenses, including interest paid to debt holders of the company.
 Net Income is that portion of earnings that is available for distribution among shareholders after the company pays off all its expenses.
-Moreover, it is the earnings available for the equity shareholders, hence, preference dividend will also be excluded.
+Moreover, it is the earnings available for the equity shareholders.
+Hence, preference dividends will also be excluded.

 Shareholders’ equity can be calculated by subtracting total liabilities from total assets.
 It is the owners` claim on assets after paying off debt.
 In other words, all those belong to Equity Shareholders will become this figure.
 Hence, preferred equity will be excluded.
 We can call it the Shareholders’ Kitty also to convey the same meaning.
-Thus, this is the total investments of Shareholders’ in the company including the retained earnings, reserves and surplus, etc. over the years.
+Thus, this is the total investments of Shareholders in the company, including the retained earnings, reserves, and surplus, over the years.

 Example of Return on Net Worth

 Let us understand this concept with the help of a simple example.
-Following is the details of XYZ ltd. Calculate return on the net worth from the following data.
+Following are the details of XYZ ltd. Calculate the return on the net worth from the following data.

 |Shareholders` Equity (Shareholders’ Kitty)||800,000|